pdenno/jupyter-client/README.md

 ## License

-EPL-2.0 OR GPL-2.0-or-later WITH Classpath-exception-2.0
+EPL-2.0 OR GPL-2.0-or-later with Classpath-exception-2.0

 Copyright © 2019 Peter Denno